OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Item_Mechanics.md

 ### Magical Properties

+**Game Rule Summary**: Items can have magical bonuses to stats, resistances, skills, and special properties.
+These bonuses are subject to level-based caps - higher level characters can benefit from stronger magical bonuses than low level characters.
+This system ensures that items remain relevant as you level up, since a high-level item with weak magical bonuses might be worse than a lower-level item with strong bonuses that you can actually use.

 #### Bonus Types
 - **Stats**: STR, CON, DEX, QUI, INT, PIE, EMP, CHA
 - **Resists**: Slash, Thrust, Crush, Heat, Cold, Matter, Body, Spirit, Energy